valkey-io/valkey-doc/commands/command.md

 You can call `COMMAND` and then keep the mapping between commands and their respective key specification rules cached in the client.

 The reply it returns is an array with an element per command.
-Each element that describes a Redis command is represented as an array by itself.
+Each element that describes a Valkey command is represented as an array by itself.

 The command's array consists of a fixed number of elements.
 The exact number of elements in the array depends on the server's version.